Fire Damage Restoration

 • Candles

-Smoke Damage Protocol
+Recovering from Smoke Damage

 Understand material damage.
 Why smoke damage?
 Soot exposure will sink itself into the fibers and surfaces of your structure.
 How to recover contents after a wildfire.